BrighterCommand/Docs/source/BuildingAPipeline.rst

 basic request logging.

 Because you do not want to write an orthogonal handler for every Command or Event type, these handlers should remain generic types.
-At runtime the framework will request HandlerFactory creates an instance of the generic type specialized for the type parameter of the Command or Event being passed along the pipeline.
+At runtime the HandlerFactory creates an instance of the generic type specialized for the type parameter of the Command or Event being passed along the pipeline.

 The limitation here is that you can only make assumptions about the type you receive into the pipeline from the constraints on the generic type.